demand-progress/map/README.md

-## ACLU People Power event map
+## Team Internet event map
-More info coming soon...
+Forked from the ACLU People Power event map

 ## Dev Environment Setup
 Ensure you have node v6.10.2+ and yarn installed on your machine then run